abishekvp-prog/ADS_PHASE1/README.md

 File Description
 ADS_phase5: The word document that contains the code for loading, preprocessing, and modeling the stock price data.

 MSFT.csv: The dataset file (Microsoft Lifetime Stocks Dataset) used for analysis.
-Downloaded from Kaggle using the link [Link Text](https://www.kaggle.com/datasets/prasoonkottarathil/microsoft-lifetime-stocks-dataset).
+Downloaded from Kaggle using the following link (https://www.kaggle.com/datasets/prasoonkottarathil/microsoft-lifetime-stocks-dataset).